lbfm-rwth/GaussParallel/README.md

 # true means that you want to use the parallel version:
 result := DoEchelonMatTransformationBlockwise(A, GF(q), true);

-# And if you want to specify the number of chops, you have to specify
+# And if you want to specify the number of blocks, you have to specify
 # the field and the version, too.
-# The third argument stands for the number of chops that the height of
+# The third argument stands for the number of blocks that the height of
-# the matrix is divided by and the fourth argument is the number of chops
+# the matrix is divided by and the fourth argument is the number of blocks
 # that the width of the matrix is divided by.
-result := DoEchelonMatTransformationBlockwise(A, GF(q), true, numberChops, numberChops);
+result := DoEchelonMatTransformationBlockwise(A, GF(q), true, numberBlocks, numberBlocks);
 ```

 In those cases the record `result` contains every time `vectors`, `heads`, `coeffs` and `relations`.
 But also `pivotrows`, `pivotcols` and `rank` of the matrix.